 What one myth or misconception do you want to dispel about the work you do?

 That you can't make good money as a writer.
-If you have many balls in the air you can do it!
+If you have many balls in the air, and you are organized, you can do it!

 What advice do you have for others who want to get into a similar opportunity?

 Keep at it and don't get discouraged and don't worry about rejection ... keep moving forward.
 If you have many queries and writing opportunities and ebooks in the works and are writing every day, you will get better and you will sell work.And please don't languish in the content mills!
 You are worth more money than that!

 If you want to write for regional parenting magazines for clips and money then work your way up to nationals like Parents, Working Mother and the like, get my ebook!
 Just get your stuff out there.
 There are so many different ways to freelance!
 For instance, my regional parenting work led to writing a marketing manual for an editor who had another business.
 It also led to Contently.com, where I wrote great-paying blog posts for companies for a short time.